 Hero points, as mentioned before, are a way for the character to affect what's going on in certain ways other than making a skill check.
 Your character gains a hero point at the start of any session if they do not already have at least one.
-Your character also gains a hero point if you use their Weakness.
-Lastly, the GM can give a character a hero point if the character does something the GM and play group find cool or dramatic.
+Your character also gains a hero point if their Weakness is used.
+Lastly, the GM can give a character a hero point if the character does something the GM and play group find very cool or dramatic.